 There is a method you can estimate corn yield by thoroughly sampling random ears in a field.
+It is not going to be as accurate as a combine, due to many factors, but it will give you a “ballpark estimate” and hopefully satisfy your desire regarding the upcoming harvest.

 The first thing you need to do is to count the total number of ears in one thousandth of an acre.
 The length of row to count depends upon your row width as noted below: